ahxmeds/magnetic-inversion-dictionary/README.md

 pip install -e .
 ```

 This will install the `ssmaginv` package locally so that any updates to the code reflect immediately in your environment.
+Most project dependencies are included in the `pyproject.toml` file.
+A `requirements.txt` and `environment.yml` file are also provided for convenience.

 ## Dataset